python/cpython/Doc/c-api/init.rst

       single: Py_GetPath()

    Set the default module search path.
-If this function is called before :c:func: `Py_Initialize` then :c:func: Py_GetPath won't attempt to compute a default serarch path but uses the provided one in stead.
-This is useful if Python is being embedded by an application that has full knowledge of the location of all modules.
+If this function is called before :c:func:`Py_Initialize`, then :c:func:`Py_GetPath` won't attempt to compute a default search path but uses the one provided instead.
+This is useful if Python is embedded by an application that has full knowledge of the location of all modules.
 The path components should be separated by semicolons.

-   This also causes `sys.executable` to be set only to the raw program name (see :c:func:`Py_SetProgramName`) and `for sys.prefix` and `sys.exec_prefix` to be empty.
+   This also causes :data:`sys.executable` to be set only to the raw program name (see :c:func:`Py_SetProgramName`) and for :data:`sys.prefix` and :data:`sys.exec_prefix` to be empty.
 It is up to the caller to modify these if required after calling :c:func:`Py_Initialize`.

 .. c:function:: const char* Py_GetVersion()